Inside FAISS: Billion-Scale Similarity Search

 FAISS (Facebook AI Similarity Search) introduces approximate search methods.
 By sacrificing a tiny bit of accuracy (maybe you get the 2nd best match instead of the 1st), we can speed up search by orders of magnitude.

-Let's explore three key indexing strategies:
+Let's explore two key indexing strategies:

 - Flat: The baseline brute-force.
 Slow but accurate.

-- IVF (Inverted File): Partitions the space into "Voronoi cells".
+- IVF (Inverted File):Partitions the space into "Voronoi cells".
 We only look in the most promising cells.

 Try it yourself.
 Increase the dataset size and see how different indexes perform.